There are two ways you can create an Android bug report: using adb or generating it directly from your device.

 - Tap the notification box to share the bug report.

-For this method to work, the device must be signed in to a Google account.
+For this method to work, the device must be signed in to a Google account to be able to share the bug report once it is created.

 Option 2: Capture a bug report using adb